HackerDom/phdctf-2017/writeups/thermometer/README.md

 It supports client authentication (users + passwords) and authorization (acls).
 To store authentication and authorization information in MySQL Mosquitto uses [mosquitto-auth-plug](https://github.com/jpmens/mosquitto-auth-plug) authentication plugin.
 This information is stored in the `mqtt.users` and `mqtt.acls` tables.

 `thermometer/mqtt-broker` docker image exposes 1883 tcp port outside.
-Sensor uses broker to send temperature data.
-Client use broker to read data from sensors.
+Sensor uses broker to send temperature data, client - to read data from sensors.

 ### MySQL